denocris/cifar10-CNN-TensorFlow-Estimators/README.md

 ### RESULTS
 The following plots were generated using plots.ipynb.
 ![Accuracy](/plots/accuracy.png)
 Train accuracy is higher than test accuracy.
-This is a sign of overfitting.
+This is a signal of overfitting.
 Unfortunately, I did not have enough computational time to better analyze the landscape of hyperparameters in order to reduce overfitting.
 Model_2 was just an attempt to reduce complexity (reducing the number of conv-filters).

 ![Loss](/plots/loss.png)
 The loss function is not yet stabilized, so the training could have go on ...